Selling, buying or transferring a property

 - outstanding LPT returns.

-The easiest way to check that your property is fully compliant is by logging into LPT Online to review your LPT records.
+The easiest way for you (the seller) to check this is by logging into LPT online to review your LPT records.

 General clearance